binkley/homebrewery-files/witch.md

 #### Level 9: Dangerous Familiar

-_Your familiar is stronger and unusually willful and assertive._
+_Your familiar is stronger and unusually willful._

-When you cast *Find Familiar*, you can choose any creature of Challenge Rating (CR) 1 or lower.
+When you cast _Find Familiar_, you can choose a creature of Challenge Rating (CR) 1/2 or lower for its form.

-It can’t attack unless you direct it as follows:

-- Use a **Bonus Action** to mentally command it to take an action from its stat block.
-- When you take the **Attack** action, you can forgo one of your own attacks to command the familiar to make one attack.
+When you take the **Attack** action, you can forgo one of your own attacks to allow your familiar to make one attack with its Reaction.

-When your familiar makes an attack, it adds your proficiency bonus to its attack roll and damage roll.
-On turns it attacks, the familiar can&rsquo;t cast spells or deliver your spells.
+When your familiar makes an attack, it adds your proficiency bonus to the attack roll and the damage roll, and can’t cast or deliver spells.

 #### Level 12: Witch&rsquo;s Insight